Murasaki-Z/AgentBench/README.md

 cd AgentBench
 ```

-(It's a good idea to create a virtual environment to keep your dependencies clean.)
+> **Note:** It's a good idea to create a virtual environment to keep your dependencies clean.

 Now, install all the required libraries from the `requirements.txt` file.